How often should you replace breast implants?

 Many of our patients wonder if they really have to have their breast implants replaced every 10-15 years.
 The short answer to this question is “no.” If your breast implants are functioning perfectly and you’re satisfied with them, then there is no reason to tinker with them as a matter of course, or because a certain number of years has passed.

 With that said, it’s true that breast implants are not considered lifetime devices.
 Depending on how early in life you have implants, there is a good chance you will need to replace them for a specific reason, such as leakage, a rupture, or migration and unevenness.
 It’s a matter of debate among surgeons (and patients), and there is no one right answer as to how long breast implants last.
 The estimate that most surgeons give is 10 – 20 years for a set of implants.
 But the data is variable (especially once you factor in the differences between silicone implants and saline implants).

 However, if you do wind up replacing your breast implants, your recovery from a replacement surgery will be much easier than the first surgery.
-Most of the pain women experience during recovery from breast implant surgery comes from creating the pocket under the muscle.
+Most of the pain women experience during recovery from breast augmentation in New Jersey comes from creating the pocket under the muscle.
 Once the surgeon creates this pocket, it’s there for the next go-round, and performing a second surgery is much easier.
 Recovery is faster, and your surgeon may even be able to use the same scar.